J2K101000101/ora/README.md

 2. https://github.com/yeagle/jags-wiener

-CleanedTraining is the cleaned training data that you will need to fit in demo_ora_fit.R. demo_ora_fit.R requires DM_wiener where contains the model details
+CleanedTraining is the cleaned training data that you will need to fit in demo_ora_fit.R.

+demo_ora_fit.R requires DM_wiener where contains the model details.